coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo-part2.md

   image: 20180501/wim.jpg
 ---

-_This is the third blog post of a new series entitled “Build it with Coveo”.
+_This is the third blog post of a new series entitled “Build it with the Coveo Cloud Platform”.
 The series will present innovative use cases for the Coveo Platform, always including full code samples._

 ## Use case:
 - Build a demo on top of [Coveo for Elasticsearch](https://elastic.coveodemo.com/demo) to show what you can do with the platform.